symfony/symfony-docs/_build/maintainer_guide.rst

 merge conflicts.
 Always use the ``gh`` tool for anything related to merges.

-We require two approval votes from team members before merging a PR, except if it's a typo, a small change or clearly an error.
+We require two approval votes from team members before merging a PR, except if it is a typo, a small change or clearly an error.

 If a PR contains lots of commits, there's no need to ask the contributor to squash them.
 The ``gh`` tool does that automatically.
 The only exceptions are when commits are made by more than one person and when there's a merge commit.
-``gh`` can't squash commits in those cases, so it's better to ask to the original contributor.
+``gh`` cannot squash commits in those cases, so it is better to ask to the original contributor.

 .. code-block:: terminal